 The federal debt is the total amount of money the government owes for spending on everything from Social Security and Medicare to defense programs and other types of domestic and overseas expenditures.
 The debt limit set by Congress represents the amount of funds that the U.S. Treasury is authorized to raise through debt security offerings to pay the operating costs of government.

 Most expenditures that were delayed were for circumstances where the money was not specifically committed for payment at this time.
 “Necessary spending on natural disasters like Hurricane Ida forced the Treasury to spend some money that would have been relied on to extend the timeline for suspending the debt ceiling,” says Rob Haworth, senior investment strategy director at U.S. Bank.
-Time was running out on these measures allowing the government to continue to operate by the time Congress managed to pass the temporary measure to keep things running until early December.
+Time was running out on these measures allowing the government to continue to operate by the time Congress managed to pass the temporary measure to keep things running until mid-December.

 Some perspective on the debt ceiling debate